Elkmont, Tennessee: National park movement

 In 1920, Willis P. Davis and his wife Anne, who owned a summer cottage at Elkmont, began to suggest an idea for a national park in the Smokies after a visit to Yellowstone.
 While the Davises merely suggested the idea to influential friends in Knoxville, it was another Elkmont cottage-owner, David C. Chapman, who took the initiative.
 Business owners in Knoxville quickly saw the benefits of a national park and began lobbying federal and state governments.

 After the U.S. government agreed to establish the national park if the states of Tennessee and North Carolina purchased the land, Knoxville began an intensive lobbying campaign aimed at the Tennessee legislature.
-In 1925, Chapman hosted a group of legislators at Elkmont to sell the park idea.
+In 1925, Chapman hosted a group of legislators at Elkmont to promote the park idea.
 The following year, Colonel Townsend made the initial 76000 acre sale.

 While Elkmont was the birth of the park movement, it was also home to one of the strongest anti-park movements.
 Shortly after the Townsend purchase, an attorney for Little River Lumber Company named Jim Wright rallied a hodge-podge group of attorneys, businessmen, and mountaineers at Elkmont to propose the establishment of a national forest rather than a national park.
 Wright also proposed a massive road-building campaign across the crest of the Smokies in hopes of increasing the land's value.
 Largely because of Wright's efforts, the initial bill allowing for the purchase of land in the Smokies exempted Elkmont from eminent domain.
 Cottage owners managed to gain a provision that allowed them to sell their cottages at half-price in exchange for lifetime leases.

-The fate of Elkmont's historic cottages
+Historic structures

 To gain better electricity service and to assure the electric utility a steady supply of customers instead of a slow attrition of expiring lifetime leaseholders, most of the Appalachian Club members agreed to convert their lifetime leases to 20 year leases.
-There was assurance of lease renewals and this occurred in 1972.
+There was assurance of lease renewals, and this occurred in both 1952 and 1972.
 Under the influence of environmental groups, especially the Sierra Club, the 1992 renewal did not occur.
 The Wonderland Hotel and the rustic cottages at Elkmont (other than two cottages which kept leases expiring in 2001) reverted to the National Park Service.
 The park's 1982 General Management Plan calls for all structures to be removed to allow nature to reclaim the affected areas.
 However, in 1994, the Wonderland Hotel and several of the rustic cottages were placed on the National Register of Historic Places, giving them a special status.
 A debate immediately ensued over the fate of these structures.